vhida/jekyll-now/_posts/2014-1-20-Some-Tips-I-follow.md

 ---
 layout: post
-title: Blogging Like a Hacker
+title: Some Tips I follow
 ---
 Years back, when I first came to the realm of programming I looked for sages and hoped to learn from them.
 Some tips I found turned out to be truely valueable along these years.
 I can't remember from where I take them. but anyway.